outbrain/GomJabbar/docs/about.md

 * We've measured the time teams spent on these drills, and it turned out to be negligible.
    Most of the time was spent on preparations.
 For example ensuring we have proper alerting, and correct resilience features in the clients.
    This is actually something you need to do anyway.
-At the end of the day, I've heard no complaints about interruptions, nor time waste.
+At the end of the day, we've heard no complaints about interruptions, nor time waste.
 * We've made sure teams, and engineers on call were not left on their own.
 We wanted everybody to learn from this drill, and when they were'nt sure how to proceed, we jumped in to help.
 It's important to make everyone feel safe about this drill, and remind everybody that we only want to learn and improve.